 Are you interested in hunting some exotic animals, but don’t have the time or money to travel around the world?
-Then look no further than Cypress Ridge.
-We have some of the largest trophies you will find.
+Then look no further than Cypress Ridge hunting preserve in Florida.
+We have some of the largest trophy Axis Deer, Blackbuck, Fallow Deer and other exotics you will find in the world.
 The best part is you don’t have to deal with customs, and you can take your meat home with you to share with your family.
 Some of our exotics can be hunted year-round and with the weapon of your choice.
 Don’t let your hunting season stop because of dates.
 Give us a call today!

 *All hunts: $250 per day per person plus Trophy Fees listed below.
 This includes lodging, guide service, meals, Beverages, caping, and ice.
 Non-Hunter Rates are $200 per day.

 Native Home: India and Pakistan

 Males weigh 20–57 kg (44–126 lb), an average of 38 kilograms (84 lb).
 Females are lighter, weighing 20–33 kg (44–73 lb) or 27 kg (60 lb) on average.
 The long, ringed horns, 35–75 cm (14–30 in) long, are generally present only on males, though females may develop horns, as well.
 The white fur on the chin and around the eyes is in sharp contrast with the black stripes on the face.
 The coats of males show two-tone coloration; while the upper parts and outsides of the legs are dark brown to black, the underparts and the insides of the legs are all white.
 However, females and juveniles are yellowish fawns to tan.